Flat Extra Fees for Life Insurance: What Are They & How Do They Work in 2024 + YouTube Video

 Yes, you can apply with a life insurance company that would be least likely to add an extra fee, but sometimes it cannot be helped if they are in a high risk occupation or sport.

-We never want to see anyone apply for life insurance and receive a flat extra fee.
+We would never want to see anyone apply for life insurance and receive a flat extra fee.
 All they will do is increase your premium and we want to keep your premiums as low as possible.

-We usually know which companies are least likely to use flat extra fees and submit applications to them to help our clients save money.
+We know which companies are least likely to use flat extra fees and submit applications to them to help our clients save money.

 This strategy will work many times but depending on your occupation or sport, it may be impossible.
 The more hazards you are exposed to, the more likely a flat extra fee could be applied.
 Flat extra charges are usually minimal and don’t affect premiums very much in many cases.